Monday, December 10, 2018

 Clara Deitsch

 Al was flying to N.J every other month...
 His mother's prognosis was not good...The doctors predicted that with Chemotherapy treatments, she may be able to live for another year...
-After he came back, Al told me that his parents decided to come for a visit, to Puerto Rico (in spite of his mom's serious illness) in order to meet me...
-Al's dad, Emil ("Mandy" as his wife called him) adored his wife and was devastated by her illness!
-He was a Hard working man," who's life Xrevolved around a the successful Dairy Business, his older brother Jack started...
-The brothers never 'dreamt', their small company would grow beyond any of their expectations!
-"Only in America!"
-Al's Dad was saying proudly!
-"Only in this amazing country!"
+At one point, after he came back, he told me that his parents decided to come for a visit to Puerto Rico (in spite of his mom's serious illness) in order to meet me...
+Emil, Al's dad, adored his wife and was devastated by her illness!
+He was a hard working man,who's life revolved around a the family Dairy Business, his older brother Jack built up...
+The two of them never 'dreamt' that their small company, would grow beyond any of their expectations!"Only in America!"
+Al's Dad would say proudly:"Only in this amazing country!"

-Three weeks later, we flew again to Al's home in Paterson N.J...
+Three weeks later, we flew to Al's home in Paterson N.J...
 Aunt Nettie and uncle Irwin, Clara's brother and his wife, hosted our engagement party in their home; where I met Steve, Al's younger brother and his older brother Lewis, his wife Nancy and their two sons Glen and Darryl.
-I was also introduced to Clara's brother Uncle Sam, his wife aunt Rhoda and their son and daughter; Vicky and Larry...
-It would take a while, before I was able to memorize all the names, of my new family members...
-Eventually, after Al and I flew back to Puerto Rico and developed the photogras, he wrote the names on the back, in order for me to memorize them in time for our wedding...
+I was introduced to uncle Sam Clara's brother, his wife aunt Rhoda and their son and daughter; Vicky and Larry...
+It would take a while before I was able to memorize all the names of my new family members...
+After Al and I flew back to Puerto Rico and developed the photographs, he wrote the names on the back, so I would be able to memorize them in time for our wedding...

 Engagement Party with some of Al's Family